 Below the LTR threshold value, no procurement procedural rules apply and section 12 of the 2014 Act specifically allows a contract for health and social care services to be awarded without the need to seek offers through advertising the contract opportunity.
-Statutory Guidance for the Procurement Reform (Scotland) Act 2014, states in Chapter 7, that buying many health or social care services 'requires special consideration by a contracting authority...the quality or availability of these services can have a significant impact on the quality of life, health and wellbeing of people accessing the service and their carers'.
+Statutory Guidance for the Procurement Reform (Scotland) Act 201469, states in Chapter 7, that buying many health or social care services 'requires special consideration by a contracting authority...the quality or availability of these services can have a significant impact on the quality of life, health and wellbeing of people accessing the service and their carers'.

 The authority should seek to use the flexibility within the procurement regulatory regime to meet the legal duties of the 2013 SDS Act (for example, some procurement rules do not apply to Option 1 as the service user is the purchaser).
-See section on procurement and on SDS Options for more detail.
-See also Social Work Scotland's SDS and procurement best practice guide.